 Cover Letter Argument

-What do you have to offer to the employer?
+What do you have to offer to the prospective employer?
 Use professional accomplishments and your current position to convince the hiring manager that you should be interviewed for the job.

 Cover Letter Closing